Nontrivial three-sublattice magnetization in the easy-axis spin-1/2 XXZ antiferromagnet on the triangular lattice: Results

 derived in Appendix~\ref{app:pert}.
 As shown in Fig.~\ref{fig:udd_y_energy}, the PT result agrees well with the DMRG data in the large-$\Delta$ region, confirming the reliability of both the numerical calculations and the perturbative estimate.

 More importantly, Fig.~\ref{fig:udd_y_energy} also includes the thermodynamic-limit DMRG energy obtained without assuming any particular order.
-Its agreement with the energy of the Y-state solution, together with the DMRG evidence for the $(2m,-m,-m)$ sublattice structure presented above, establishes a coherent picture: the easy-axis ground state remains Y-like rather than crossing over to a trivial collinear Ising state.
+The red crosses in Fig.~\ref{fig:udd_y_energy} denote the thermodynamic-limit energies obtained from calculations without pinning fields at five representative values of $\Delta$.
+Since the magnetic order has to develop spontaneously in the absence of pinning fields, these calculations are substantially more demanding and converge more slowly than the pinned calculations.
+Their agreement with the energy of the Y-state solution, together with the DMRG evidence for the $(2m,-m,-m)$ sublattice structure presented above, establishes a coherent picture: the easy-axis ground state remains Y-like rather than crossing over to a trivial collinear Ising state.
 The higher energy of the UDD solution further supports this interpretation by excluding the most natural collinear competitor connected to the Ising manifold.
-The fact that the extrapolated moment $2m\simeq0.41873$ remains significantly below the classical saturation value $1/2$ even as $\Delta\to\infty$ demonstrates that quantum fluctuations play an essential and nonperturbative role in this state-selection process.
+The fact that the extrapolated moment $2m\simeq0.419(7)$ remains significantly below the classical saturation value $1/2$ even as $\Delta\to\infty$ demonstrates that quantum fluctuations play an essential and nonperturbative role in this state-selection process.